 This is not simply an anecdotal assertion.
-It is backed up by academic research from Canada’s Simon Fraser University.
+It is backed up by from Canada’s Simon Fraser University.
 The most interesting thing about this study is that it wasn’t research conducted for the gaming industry.
 It was research that the authors decided could be best conducted through the medium of video games.

 That is to say, games - in this case StarCraft 2 - were not the reason for the study, simply the best tool that researchers deemed fit to help understand age-related decline.
-More, they decided that a game was the best solution to measure their chosen parameter of Looking-Doing-Latency, which is a more sophisticated measure than a simple response time test .
+More, they decided that a game was the best solution to measure their chosen parameter of Looking-Doing-Latency, which is a more sophisticated measure than a simple .

 For those with better things to do than wade into an academic paper on a gaming site, we’ll summarise: Your Looking-Doing-Latency - your responses to the number of elements you are required to see, mentally process and then act on in a game - all decline from around the age of 24.
 And moreover, even if you are an experienced older player, and a good one at that, you are still at a significant processing speed disadvantage to younger players.